kezenator/adventofcode/README.md

     rust iterators - which is actually slightly faster!
 Did part 2 really quick as I had already iterated across all possible initial velocities.
     Main problems were off-by-one errors using rust ranges.
+18. Busy day with Christmas stuff.
+Only got to it the next morning.
+    Just found this one long winded.
+Done.